zibin-zhao/ecg_classification_ConvLSTM/README.md

 This project is released under the MIT License.

 ### Supplementary Files
-- Other model architectures are also provided for your interest including a 'convolution transformer' and also some variable using different deep learning framework (i.e.pytorch-lightning)
+- Other model architectures are also provided including the 'convolution transformer' and also some variable using different deep learning framework (i.e.pytorch-lightning)